-This is an honors-level class open to any student prepared to complete honors-level coursework.
-Honors classes delve deeper into course topics and require a high level of student motivation; the pace may be faster than non-honors courses.
+PS 297\H Environmental Politics-Honors ......4 credits This honors class delves deeper into course topics and requires a high level of student motivation; the pace may be faster than nonhonors courses.
 WR 121-readiness (score of at least 96 on the sentence-skills placement test) recommended.
-See lanecc.edu/honors for more information.
+See lanecc.edu/honors for information.
 This course focuses on current environmental problems, alternative frameworks for understanding these problems, and appropriate political responses.
 Among the problems covered are overpopulation, economic globalization, ozone depletion, the greenhouse effect, bio-colonization, and the depletion of renewable and non-renewable resources.
 Alternative frameworks considered include the philosophical visions of Deep Ecology and Gaia.
 These frameworks are used to investigate possible ways to create sustainable economic, political and social systems.
 Finally, the course focuses on grass roots politics, including groups and social movements actively seeking to promote environmental and social justice.
+This course also meets Lane Degree requirements that are fullfilled by the same course number without the \H.

-WR 121\H Introduction to Academic Writing-Honors.......4 credits Prerequisite: Appropriate scores on Lane's Writing Placement Test or a passing grade (C- or better) in WR 115.
-This is an honors class open to any student prepared to complete honors-level coursework.
-Honors classes delve deeper into course topics and require a high level of student motivation; the pace may be faster than non-honors courses.
-See lanecc.edu/honors for more information.
+WR 121\H Introduction to Academic Writing-Honors ........
+4 credits Prerequisite: Appropriate scores on Lane's Writing Placement Test or a passing grade (C- or better) in WR 115.
+This honors class delves deeper into course topics and requires a high level of student motivation; the pace may be faster than non-honors courses.
+See lanecc. edu/honors for information.
 This fundamental course for all writing students introduces students to the conventions of academic writing.
 It emphasizes defining and developing a significant topic and using principles of clear thinking to support an assertive or argumentative thesis.
-Students will gain an understanding of their subject matter, audience, purpose, and pointof-view, and demonstrate that understanding through the organization and development of their essays.
+Students will gain an understanding of their subject matter, audience, purpose, and point-of-view, and demonstrate that understanding through the organization and development of their essays.
 Students will learn how to analyze and evaluate other writers' work to sharpen their critical abilities as readers and writers.
 The course also introduces students to skills in source analysis, documentation, and beginning research methods.
 May be offered online.
+This course also meets Lane Degree requirements that are fullfilled by the same course number without the H.